IK-AVI/doctest/bli-guides/bli-advanced-user-guide.md

 #### Project info

-The Project information page is used to state information regarding the project BeoLiving Intelligence is part of.
+The Project information page is used to state information regarding the project _BeoLiving Intelligence_ is part of.
 This information could be useful in any later service situation.

 + _Project name_: Name for the project.
-+ _Display name_: Name of the _BLI_ that will be shown in all the controller interfaces, such as BeoLiving App and Webpanel.
++ _Display name_: Name of the _BLI_ that will be shown in all the controller interfaces, such as _BeoLiving App_ and _WEBPANEL_.
 Examples of display name are: the family name or the street address of the house.
 + _Installer name_: Reference name of the installer/company in charge of this project.
 + _Installer contact_: Any type of contact information to reach the installer/company in charge of this project for future questions or comments.